Ultimate Guide to Wadi Rum

 How to Get to Wadi Rum

 Located towards the south of Jordan, it can be easily reached by Bus.
 I was travelling from North to South and decided to catch a bus from Wadi Musa to Wadi Rum.
 There is only one minibus that runs from Wadi Musa, at 6:00 AM and charges 7 JD per person and picks you up from your hostel itself.
 All you got to do is inform your host a day in advance.
-The journey is roughly 3:00 hour long (with the stop).
+The journey is roughly 3:00 hours long (with the stop).
 Since it stops at a supermarket in between, you can have a quick bite there.
 It is a good idea to pack up some snacks since there are no stores whatsoever in Wadi Rum.
-Also note that Wadi Rum does not have any ATMs, withdraw cash well in advance.
+Also, note that Wadi Rum does not have any ATMs, so withdraw cash well in advance.

 Where to Stay and Eat in Wadi Rum and

-There are many Bedouin campsites in Wadi Rum, you can either book one in advance or else get down at the visitor centre and meet some of the bedouins there.
+There are many Bedouin campsites in Wadi Rum, you can either book one in advance or else get down at the visitor centre and meet some of the Bedouins there.
 I would HIGHLY recommend Wadi Rum Sky, I had booked that and I was touched by the hospitality of Suleiman and Sallah.
 It’s priced at 10 JD for a single occupancy tent for a night.
 These camps are made out of goat hair.

-Getting Around in Wadi Rum
+Wadi Rum Tours

 The traditional and eco-friendly way to explore this wonder.
 Camel treks start from 1 hour and can go on for a day Most popular treks are: